aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 <a id="0x1_multisig_account_DOMAIN_SEPARATOR"></a>

-The salt used to create a resource account during multisig account creation.
-This is used to avoid conflicts with other modules that also create resource accounts with the same owner account.
+The salt used to create a resource account during multisig account creation.<br/> This is used to avoid conflicts with other modules that also create resource accounts with the same owner<br/> account.

 <pre><code>const DOMAIN_SEPARATOR: vector&lt;u8&gt; &#61; [97, 112, 116, 111, 115, 95, 102, 114, 97, 109, 101, 119, 111, 114, 107, 58, 58, 109, 117, 108, 116, 105, 115, 105, 103, 95, 97, 99, 99, 111, 117, 110, 116];<br/></code></pre>